dotnet/docs/styleguide/voice-tone.md

 Tell your reader what you want them to learn.

 #### Inappropriate Style:
-An author could also choose to write in 3rd person.
+An author could also choose to write in third person.
 In that model, an author must find some pronoun or noun to use when referring to the reader.
-A reader might often find this 3rd person style less engaging and less enjoyable to read.
+A reader might often find this third person style less engaging and less enjoyable to read.

-The first paragrah follows our recommended style.
-The second uses 3rd person.
+The first paragraph follows our recommended style.
+The second uses third person.
 Please write in second person.
 You probably found that much easier to read.

 ### Use Active Voice

 Write your articles in active voice.
 Active voice means that the subject of the sentence performs the action (verb) of that sentence.
 It contrasts with passive voice, where the sentence is arranged such that the subject of the sentence is acted upon.
-Constrast these two examples:
+Contrast these two examples:

 >The compiler transformed source code into an executable.